Third OWI in Iowa

-If you are charged with a third OWI under Iowa Code section 321J.2, then it could be classified as a class D felony.
-Any subsequent OWI is also subject to the same classificiation as a third OWI.
-Therfore, a fourth or fifth OWI conviction carries the same penalties.
+If you are charged with a third OWI under Iowa Code § 321J.2, then it could be classified as a class D felony.
+Any subsequent OWI is also subject to the same classification as a third OWI.
+Therefore, a fourth or fifth OWI conviction carries the same penalties.
 In order to enhance the classification to the more serious felony version for a third OWI, the prior conviction or related charge must have occurred within the last 12 years from the date of the new offense.
-Any OWI conviction or deferred judgment during that time period counts.
+Any OWI conviction or deferred judgment during that period counts.
 Even convictions that occurred outside of the State of Iowa count toward that total.

-The penalties can vary depending on the results of the chemical test of the breath, blood or urine, or whether the driver refused to submit to the test.
-Other consequences of a third or subsequent OWI arrest in Polk County or the greater Des Moines area in Iowa, includes the fact that an officer can immediately impound the driver’s vehicle.
-A second conviction for OWI can result in at the seizure and forfeiture of the vehicle.
+The penalties can vary depending on the results of the chemical test of the breath, blood, or urine, or whether the driver refused to submit to the test.
+Other consequences of a third or subsequent OWI arrest in Polk County or the greater Des Moines area in Iowa, include the fact that an officer can immediately impound the driver’s vehicle.
+A second conviction for OWI can result in the seizure and forfeiture of the vehicle.

 Des Moines Third OWI Defense Attorney

 If you were charged with OWI and you have two prior convictions for OWI, DUI, or DWI, then contact an experienced criminal defense attorney at McCarthy & Hamrock, P.C..
 With offices in West Des Moines, Iowa, our OUI lawyers fight to protect our clients against these serious charges.
 Call us a (515) 279-9700 to discuss your case.

 - Punishments for a Third OWI in Iowa

 - What Counts as a Third OWI Conviction in Iowa?

 - Finding an Iowa Attorney for a Third OWI